Quick Answer

 A calmer palette

-One room apartments usually respond well to fewer accent colors so the eye can stop bouncing from zone to zone.
+One room apartments respond well to fewer accent colors so the eye can stop bouncing from zone to zone.

 How to Zone a Studio Without Making It Feel Smaller

-What usually helps
+What helps

 - +Use one rug, shelving line, or furniture edge to separate living from sleeping.